 Samaritans offer a safe place for people to talk any time they like, in their own way – about whatever’s getting to them.
 You don’t have to be suicidal.
-Phone: 01422 349349.
+Phone: 116 123 free from any phone.

 Calderdale has a number of services that support children and young people who have special educational needs or disabilities.

 This resource contains a range of information which covers some local resources that are available and which may be able to help whilst your child is waiting for an assessment.

 CNAS supports individuals who are on the autistic spectrum, individuals who are on the waiting list to receive a diagnosis and families and carers who support a person on the autistic spectrum.